 Paint pens update balloons for birthdays wonderfully, because the pens cover a ton of balloon space with a little amount of weight.
 Anyone who’s tried to write on a balloon will quickly learn there is an art to getting the words on and making sure the balloons still float.
 The paint pens make it easy!
 To get the most impact on the balloons – outline the letters and then color them in gently with the pens.

 Glitter balloons are always welcome.
 Glue + glitter creates a letter display that will have the balloons screaming party.
-It’s an exceptionally fun concept to use on numbers too and not just letters.
+It’s an exceptionally fun concept to use numbers too, and not just letters.
 Since you are creating your own design – make it anything imaginable, like the glitter balloons in our NYE balloon drop.

 Sharpie print anything is an easy pre-party go to (remember these pillows).
 A straightforward way to make your balloons talk and I adore the tone on tone look of using a sharpie that matches the rest of the display.